AzuxirenLeadGuy/Aionian-Project/README.md

 By using a stream, there is an additional option of downloading the file by the URL in the `BibleLink` object and opening it via a `Stream` to load the Bible.

+The bible struct is also compatible to be serialized with Json, **provided the option `IncludeFields = true` is set.

+	//Prepare Option for Serializing
+	var options = new JsonSerializerOptions() { IncludeFields = true }

+	//Serialization Example
+	string SerializedBible = JsonSerializer.Serialize(BibleObject, options);

+	...
+	//Deserialization Example
+	var Bible = JsonSerializer.Deserialize<Bible>(SerializedBible, options);

 You can add this package from [Nuget](https://www.nuget.org/packages/Azuxiren.Aionian/)

 ## Aionian Tool